nezorflame/example-telegram-bot/README.md

 ## Structure

-This project mostly adheres to the [Project Layout](https://github.com/golang-standards/project-layout) structure:
+This project mostly adheres to the [Project Layout](https://github.com/golang-standards/project-layout) structure, excluding `pkg` folders.

-- `internal/pkg` holds the private libraries:
+`internal` package holds the private libraries:

 - `config` for configuration
 - `bolt` for database (using BoltDB)
 - `file` for file and network helpers
-- `pkg` holds the public libraries (mainly `telegram` package with bot implementation)
+- `telegram` package with bot implementation

 ## Customization

 To add another custom command handler, you can:

 - add a command to `config.toml` (and also a corresponding message, if required)
-- edit `internal/pkg`
+- edit `internal` packages

 ## License